TheWeirdDev/theweirddev.github.io/_drafts/2016-01-06-tw-gnome-shell.markdown

 text = new St.Label({ style_class: 'helloworld-label', text: "My first extension!" });
 {% endhighlight %}

 Then restart gnome-shell to make the change effective. `ALFT+ F2, write "r" and press enter`.
+Normally if you click again on the button you should see the change.

 ### Step 1 clean up